Raymzzz808/Weather.io/README.md

-# Capstone4
+# Weather.io

+## The Live Weather App.

-My API Capstone Project to showcase abilities to render data to and from a public API server
+The API Capstone Project that showcases my abilities to render data to and from a public API server.